isomerpages/moe-regentsec/_self-directed-learners/Personalised Digital Learning Programme.md

 #### **Student Quotes**

-> ‘I enjoy using the Chromebook as it is better than writing with pen & paper.
+> I enjoy using the Chromebook as it is better than writing with pen & paper.
 The lessons are interesting because we get to do our own research using our devices.
-It is such a dream to be able use our devices in class!’
-(Chester, 1-Pride)
+It is such a dream to be able use our devices in class! - (Chester, 1-Pride)
+#

-> ‘Having inquiry-based lessons with our Chromebooks in class is interesting.
-I think that with these lessons, we are able to better understand how the concepts learnt are used in real life and this helps us to better appreciate the lesson material.’
-(Weng Hin, 3-Empathy)
+> Having inquiry-based lessons with our Chromebooks in class is interesting.
+I think that with these lessons, we are able to better understand how the concepts learnt are used in real life and this helps us to better appreciate the lesson material. - (Weng Hin, 3-Empathy)

+#
 -------------------------------------------------------------

 ### **Personal Learning Devices (PLD) Distribution**